William A. Graham (Islamic studies scholar)

 William Albert Graham Jr. (born 1943) is an American scholar of Islamic studies and the history of religion, and a longtime member of the Faculty of Arts and Sciences at Harvard University.
 He also served for ten years as the Dean of Harvard Divinity School.
 He currently holds the title of Murray A. Albertson Professor of Middle Eastern Studies, emeritus, and Harvard University Distinguished Service Professor, emeritus.
 Graham's scholarship has focused on early Islamic religious history, scripture, and comparative studies in religion, with particular attention to oral aspects of written textual traditions.

 Biography

 Graham was born August 16, 1943, in Raleigh, North Carolina and raised in Chapel Hill, NC.
 He earned his B.A.
 (1966) summa cum laude in comparative literature from the University of North Carolina at Chapel Hill, and his M.A.
 (1970) and Ph.D.
 (1973) from Harvard University in the History of Religion specializing in Islamic Studies.
 Graham joined the Faculty of Arts and Sciences at Harvard in 1973, and became professor of the history of religion and Islamic studies in 1985.
 He has held Guggenheim and Alexander von Humboldt fellowships and is a fellow of the American Academy of Arts and Sciences and member of the American Philosophical Society.

+At the University of North Carolina, Graham was a Morehead Scholar, competed as a varsity cross-country runner, and was elected to Phi Beta Kappa and the Order of the Golden Fleece, served as Delegata (president) of the Order of the Grail, and received the Frank Porter Graham Outstanding Senior award.
+Before his senior year, he studied German Literature as a UNC exchange scholar at Göttingen in 1964–65.
+During his graduate study, he undertook intensive Arabic-language training at the Middle East Centre for Arabic Studies in Shemlan, Lebanon, and pursued non-degree research at the universities of London and Tübingen.
+During his graduate training at Harvard, Graham's teachers and principal advisors included the historian of religion Wilfred Cantwell Smith and the Islamicist Muhsin Mahdi; Smith in particular as founding director of Harvard's Center for the Study of World Religions shaped Graham's comparative approach to the study of religion, an influence Graham has said continued throughout his career.